 If I use the 3 year moving average for agents and transactions it works out to 2.3.
 But each transaction has two sides: buy and a sell.
 So you can double the number above and the average agent would be involved in a transaction 4.6 times a year, or one every 79 days.
 Did that saturation lead to less realtor activity than you would have guessed?

-I've got no statistics on how many of these are part-time and how many are full-time.
-It would be great to have separate stats for that, and you'd think they wouldn't be so hard to track if TREB (and other boards) wanted.
+I have no statistics on how many of these are part-time and how many are full-time.
+It would be great to have separate stats for that, and you'd think it wouldn't be so hard to track if TREB (and other boards) wanted.
 But I spoke to a former TREB President and they said that if they publish stats like that it suggests there's a difference between a full-time and a part-time agent.
-I fully believe there is.
+And they don't want to upset all of those "side hustle" dues-paying agents.
+I fully believe there is a difference between FT and PT.
 I mean real estate is hardly brain surgery, but would you want your brain surgeon to be performing surgeries constantly, or just doing one or two a year on family and friends?
-Anyway, it would anger the thousands of part-time agents so they don't track this information.

 1 - 2017 figure, per Statistics Canada